tsostarics/contrastable/README.md

     doi = {10.5281/zenodo.11869427},
     }

-See the Citation Examples section at the bottom of this readme for suggestions and examples of how to cite this package in a paper.
+See the Citation Examples section in the contrasts vignette for suggestions and examples of how to cite this package in a paper.

 # Usage